-Upon successful completion of RNSG 1327 and RNSG 2360, articulated academic credit will be given for RNSG 1413, RNSG 1205, RSNG 1441, RNSG 1144 and RNSG 1160.
-The total program hours will be 60.
+The program and courses within the program are subject to approval and changes mandated by the Texas Higher Education Coordinating Board and the Texas Board of Nursing.
+Upon successful completion of RNSG 1327 and RNSG 2360 articulated academic credit will be given for RNSG 1413, 1441, 1144, 1205, and 1160.
+(12 total hours) will be awarded.
+The total program hours are 60.